 Foodplant and Larval Feeding Signs

 Chenopodium spp. (goosefoot), see plant distribution map for C.album agg. as a representative of this foodplant, and Suaeda maritima (annual sea-blite).
-Also recorded from Atriplex littoralis (grass-leaved orache), A. patula (common orache),A. portulacoides (sea-purslane), A. prostrata (spear-leaved orache), Beta vulgaris ssp. maritima (sea beet) and Sarcocornia perrenis (perrenial glasswort) and Salicornia sp. (bred, VC9 in 2016).
+Also recorded from Atriplex littoralis (grass-leaved orache), A. patula (common orache),A. portulacoides (sea-purslane), A. prostrata (spear-leaved orache), Beta vulgaris ssp. maritima (sea beet), Sarcocornia perrenis (perrenial glasswort) and Salicornia sp. (bred, VC9 in 2016).

 In Europe also on Atriplex hortensis (garden orache), Atriplex pedunculata (pedunculate sea-purslane), Salicornia europaea agg. (common glasswort) and Suaeda altissima.